 - Recognize Denial for What It Is: If your spouse is denying and minimizing the affair when you have evidence of its existence, then he or she isn’t ready to accept responsibility for their actions.
 And your spouse may also not be ready to end the affair.
 If your spouse is ready to end the affair, they will do so without you telling them to.

 - Be Clear About Your Position: You have a choice.
 Decide whether or not you are ok with being with your spouse if they are also turning to someone else for emotional and/or sexual comfort.
 Instead of setting boundaries on them that they may or may not follow, let them know what you are willing and not willing to do while they are having an affair.

 When experiencing a high level of anxiety, your first reaction may be to tell your spouse what to do.
 It can initially create more anxiety to realize you can’t change your spouse’s behavior.
 Find comfort in remembering that you always have choices and that you can find your way through this hard time.

 Marriages and people do survive and recover after an affair.
 While some choose to stay together, others choose to end the relationship.
 The choice really is yours, even if it’s hard to make.
 Either way, you can turn the affair into an invitation to tend to what needs to grow or change.
 In this way, some marriages can even be stronger after surviving an affair, but it will take each person working on one’s own emotional distance.

 If you are tired of feeling like roommates with your spouse, schedule a free 15-minute phone session to learn how to renew your intimacy with your spouse.
-Marci Payne, MA, LPC offers individual and marriage counseling in Independence MO (near Blue Springs and Lee’s Summit).
+Marci Payne, MA, LPC offers individual relationship counseling in Lee’s Summit MO.